A common question we often get from our clients is, “What’s the best way to measure event ROI?”

 Whether it’s through email, your event app, or traditional printouts, reviewing the feedback gathered from event and session feedback surveys is a great place to start when determining what worked and what didn’t.

-These open-ended forms contain messages directly from the attendees themselves and serve as a way to get information you might not otherwise have access to.
+These open-ended forms contain messages directly from the attendees themselves and serve as a way to get the information you might not otherwise have access to.

-Promoting Event App Adoption
+Promoting Event App Adoption for Improving Event ROI

 If you’ve invested in event technology such as an event app, analyzing its adoption and log in rates show how actively your attendees used your app and how much they depended on it as part of their event experience.